Pitirim of Porphyry: Life

 Pitirim was an abbot of many monks, was the third successor of Anthony the Great in his hermitage, and was said to have received Anthony's virtues.
 He lived on Mount Porphyry (Πορφυρίτη) in the Thebaid, which was probably named after its proximity to the Roman quarry of Mons Porphyrites that mined a rare stone by the same name.

 Pitirim continued the work of Anthony by instructing Christian monks along the Nile in the Thebaid, and lived with his followers in austere asceticism.
 It was said of Pitirim that he only ate water mixed with a little bit of flour twice a week, and that sometimes he would fast from food entirely.

-Pitirim passed away peacefully in the late fourth or early fifth century.
+Pitirim died in the late fourth or early fifth century.

 Meeting with Isidora

 A story of Pitirim is related in chapter 34 of Palladius' Lausaic History (written 419-420).
 According to Palladius, Pitirim one day received a vision from an angel while praying in the mountains.Now an angel appeared to the holy Pitirim, an anchorite of high reputation who dwelt in Porphyrites, and said to him: "Why are you proud of yourself for being religious and dwelling in a place like this?
 Do you want to see a woman who is more religious than you?"The angel told him to visit the monastery at Tabennisi (founded by Pachomius the Great), and there to find a woman who was more holy than himself.
 Pitirim did so and met Isidora, a woman of extreme humility among her fellow nuns.
 Pitirim admonished the other nuns for treating Isidora unkindly.They were all amazed and said to him: "Father, do not let her insult you, she is dumb."
 Said Pitirim to them all: "You are dumb.
 For she is am Amma both of me and you."